d99kris/stackusage/README.md

 functionality should work in macOS / OS X as well.
 Current version has been tested on:
 - OS X El Capitan 10.11
 - Ubuntu 16.04 LTS

+Limitation: On macOS / OS X this tool relies on code injection using DYLD_INSERT_LIBRARIES, which generally does not work with third-party applications in a standard system.
+Using it on (your own) applications built from source should work fine though.

 Installation
 ============